 More About this ALMP

-There is extensive coverage of liquidity risk and funding, investment, interest rate management and simulation, asset allocation strategies, credit risk management, and market risk, including trading risk and foreign exchange risk.
-Also included are details on profitability and productivity, income tax, dividends and capital, among other important areas.
-Effective asset management can only be achieved with the employment of a professionally formatted policy.
+The alco policy includes extensive management of various risks.
+These include liquidity risk and funding, credit risk management and market risk.
+The policy also covers investment, interest rate management and simulation, and asset allocation strategies.
+It addresses profitability and productivity, income tax, dividends and capital, and other important areas.
+Effective asset management can only be achieved with the employment of such a professionally formatted policy.